Eco-friendly and sustainable houses have become the need of the hour, so why not make your home eco-friendly too?

 Although heaters and radiators do the job of heating your home pretty well, opting for underfloor heating can be a better approach.
 It helps you save money but is also the perfect, minimalistic approach to heating your home without messy wires and machines.

-Engineered wood flooring is arguably the most sustainable option as the planks utilise a lot less tree per plank compared to other types of flooring thus being more sustainable, a natural product from a renewable product.
-It goes without saying that while hardwood floors are not recommended for underfloor heating, engineered wooden floors work brillianty, bringing warmth at your feet.
+Engineered wood flooring is arguably the most sustainable option as the planks utilize a lot less tree per plank compared to other types of flooring thus being more sustainable, a natural product from a renewable product.
+It goes without saying that while hardwood floors are not recommended for underfloor heating, engineered wooden floors work brilliantly, bringing warmth to your feet.

-The amount of chemicals, fumes, and toxic ingredients used in home cleaners are shocking.
+The amount of chemicals, fumes, and toxic ingredients used in home cleaners is shocking.
 However, you can choose to switch to green cleaning by opting for natural cleaning alternatives.

 Either create homemade cleaning solutions made with ingredients like baking soda, vinegar, and lime or opt for green cleaning products from market shelves.
 Either way, the environment will thank you for it!